GitCharlie00/Group10-ELIAS-ELLIS-VISMAC/README.md

 - *A young female driver of indian descent who specializes in long-haul trucking known for his efficiency and excellent safety record*
 - *A seasoned indian woman truck driver specializing in cross-country freight transport known for her expert navigation skills*

+With these prompts, we generated about 3500 images.

+These are two examples of generated images:

 ####